heyjae41/Circle9Mage/README_en.md

 ## 🤝 Contributing

 ### 💡 How to Contribute
-1. Create issues or feature requests
+1. Create issue or feature request
 2. Fork and create feature branch
 3. Write code and add tests
 4. Submit Pull Request